Wilfred/mustache.el/README.md

 ## Changelog

+* v0.19 Fixed a bug where comment tags containing = were treated as changing the delimeters.
 * v0.18 Improved whitespace (in)sensitivity
 * v0.17 Fixed a bug where partial templates weren't found when `default-directory` was set.